But that’s high for this former English teacher now a blogging stay-at-home mom.

 Supplies needed or a fresh wreath

-- 12″ or 18″ metal wreath form (like this) can be bought for a few bucks at a craft store.
-(Hobby Lobby, Michael’s, Joann’s all carry them.)
+- 12″ or 18″ metal wreath form can be bought for a few bucks at a craft store.
+(Hobby Lobby, Michael’s, and Joann’s all carry them.)
 They are ideally formed and sized to carry fresh greenery branches and can be used year after year.
-A wreath form might look small at 12″ but once you add all the puffy greenery, the wreath will seem plenty big for a regular width door.
+A wreath form might look small at 12″ but once you add all the puffy greenery, the wreath will seem plenty big for a regular-width door.
 I got mine at Walmart for $1.77 and was able to pick up my husband a few new snazzy pairs of underwear.
 Of course men’s underwear!
 What else?

-- Floral wire (like this) – Green colored wire is best because it will blend in with your greenery and metal wreath form.
+- Floral wire – Green-colored wire is best because it will blend in with your greenery and metal wreath form.
 You’ll hardly notice it.
 At the craft store, you’ll see this type of wire near the artificial flowers.
 If not, it doesn’t hurt to ask a helpful employee.
 Let’s hope they had that second cup of coffee and are still happy.

-- Wire-cutters (like this) – You probably already own a pair of wire-cutters.
+- Wire-cutters – You probably already own a pair of wire-cutters.
 Don’t use your kitchen scissors for the task, it will ruin them.
 Even if you need to buy a pair, you’ll use them for lots of other projects.
-Or borrow one of your husbands tools.
+Or borrow one of your husband’s tools.
 He’ll never know if you put it back before he notices it’s missing.

 Optional supplies for a fresh wreath